aaronpkelly/aaronpkelly.github.io/docs/howToInvest.md

 ### A special note about Vanguard
+This investment management company is where I eventually want to end up, I think.
+So many great funds, a great ethos, and super low TER if I someday quality for the "Admiral Shares" tier.

 Not an investment trust?
 US-focussed
 Unique kind of investment management company.
 No shareholders to make a profit for.
 Have almost zero employees.
 The share holders own Vanguard.